eljojo/faircamp-fork/README.md

 > Sets the URL under which you intend to host faircamp, only used for RSS feed generation
 base_url: https://myawesomemusic.site/

+> Sets an image for the generated RSS feed
+feed_image: exported_logo_v3.jpg

 > Sets the global about page text for your site
 catalog_text: My self hosted faircamp site, which presents some of my awesome music.
 Nice of you to stop by!